 Three Pros of a 5-Year Fixed Mortgage:

-- Rate Protection: Fixing for 5 years will protect you from rate rises and provide long-term stability.
+- Rate Protection: Shields you from future rate rises, offering long-term stability.

-“From what we’re hearing from our customers, 2 years is too short and 5 years feels like an eternity.
-With interest rates so unpredictable now, 3-year fixed and tracker mortgages are becoming more popular and will remain so in late 2024 and into 2025.”— Steve Roberts, YesCanDo Money CEO
+“From what we’re hearing from our customers, a 2-year fix feels too short, while 5 years can feel like a long commitment.
+With interest rates so unpredictable, 3-year fixed and tracker mortgages are becoming more popular and will likely remain so in 2025.” — Steve Roberts, YesCanDo Money CEO

 Best Fixed Interest Rates for 2 and 5-Year Mortgages